Karandash8/make-argocd-fly/README.md

 ```
 resources:
-  - Deployment_nginx.yml
+  - deployment_nginx.yml
-  - ServiceAccount_nginx-prod.yml
+  - serviceaccount_nginx-prod.yml
 ```
 ### Initial app-of-apps application
 `bootstrap` application shall be deployed externally

 ### Variable names
-The folloving variable names are reserved:
+The folloving variable names are reserved (at the root level) and shall not be used in the configuration file:
 - __application
+- env_name
+- app_name

 ### Expected variables
-The folloving variables are expected to be present:
+The folloving variables are expected to be provided:
 - argocd.api_server
 - argocd.namespace
 - argocd.repo_url